-When asked "what manga moved you deeply?," Ichiro answers without hesitating.
-He names a timeless masterpiece - one with main characters who are ordinary baseball-loving kids.
-That's right, it's that manga we all loved - 'Captain.'
+“Which manga moved you deeply?”
+Ichiro answers without hesitating.
+He names a timeless masterpiece—one about ordinary baseball-loving kids.
+That’s right, it’s that manga we all loved—Captain.

 Ichiro wasn’t always a superstar.
 While he now competes for the batting title in the major leagues, he started out as a baseball-loving kid just like any of us.

-'Captain' is a classic baseball manga by the late manga artist Akio Chiba.
-It's a story about ordinary junior high school kids on an average baseball team.
+Captain is a classic baseball comic by the late manga creator Akio Chiba.
+It’s a story about ordinary junior high school kids on an average baseball team.
 They work extremely hard toward their goal of competing with powerhouse baseball teams.
-'Captain' is a long-form manga that depicts four captains of the baseball team at Sumiya Junior High School No. 2.
+Captain is a long-form manga that depicts four captains of the baseball team at Sumiya Junior High School No. 2.

-Ichiro: "I think I was in elementary school when I first found out about 'Captain.'
+Ichiro: “I was in elementary school when I first heard about Captain.
 To give you an idea of how influential it is,

 Christmas Conclusion in Tanaka Matter?
 Tachibana’s Questions